thomas5564/tp/docs/UserGuide.md

 `y` refers to exercise completed, `n` refers to exercise not completed.

 **Examples:**
-- Marks Exercise 1 as done for the 1st student: `marke 1 ei/1 s/y`.
+- Marking Exercise 1 as done for the 1st student: `marke 1 ei/1 s/y`.
-- Marks Exercise 3 as not done for students 2 through 5: `marke 2:5 ei/3 s/n`.
+- Marking Exercise 3 as not done for students 2 through 5: `marke 2:5 ei/3 s/n`.

 <box type="warning">